 I graduated with a BSN in 1991.
-I was 43.
 I worked for 7 years in the 20-bed ICU of a local community hospital.
 I was CCRN certified and the nurse other nurses asked for when the ones they loved found their way to ICU.
 I was the nurse the surgeons asked for when their patients were coming back from OR split wide open with chest retractors in place.
 Career on track.

 I am normally pretty easy going except when it comes to stupidity.
 I do not suffer fools gladly.
 The environment is ICU for God sake.
 Patient's lives are on the line.
 Step it up a notch people.
 David was one of the people.
 David wasn't supposed to be an ICU nurse but apparently no one told him.
 Therefore, I did not suffer David gladly.
 David was completely incompetent but insanely competitive.
 That's an oxymoron of sorts isn't it?
 Anyway, he determined that I was his biggest threat in the vertical climb so he started laying the groundwork for my extraction.
 He watched me like a hawk and badmouthed me every chance he got and he ratted me out no matter how trivial the infraction.
 Really, it was only a matter of time before we squared off.

 That day arrive.
 David was on me from the moment I stepped through the doors... just pickin' and jabbin' and dancin' around me and my module.
 I could feel my pressure valve hissing and knew, absolutely, what came next.
 So did David.
 He'd been working towards this moment for months.
 He cocked his head to the right, skillfully reached in and pressed the final button.